How to prepare to contact us for advice

 Published November 2024

-We can give you free, impartial and expert advice on how to make your home warmer, reduce your energy bills and cut your carbon footprint.
-Whether you’re concerned about your energy bills or would like to make green home improvements, our friendly advisors are happy to help.
+We're here to give you free, impartial and expert advice on how to make your home warmer, reduce your energy bills, and cut your carbon footprint.
+We're also the only place to get Scottish Government grants and interest-free loans to help you make your home more energy efficient.

 Share on social: